nanikjava/articles/content/post/golang.md

     return valueStream
 }
 {{< /highlight >}}

-one of repeatFn(..) argument is to receive 'done' variable that the repeatFn(..) will use as a flag to exit from the function
-* The value of the receive operation <-ch is the value received from the channel ch.
+One of repeatFn(..) argument is to receive 'done' variable that the repeatFn(..) will use as a flag to exit from the function The value of the receive operation <-ch is the value received from the channel ch.
 The expression blocks until a value is available.
 Receiving from a nil channel blocks forever.
 A receive operation on a closed channel can always proceed immediately, yielding the element type's zero value after any previously sent values have been received.

 <h3>Pipeline</h3>